-1) the expenditure is both appropriate & reasonable

-2) the correct funding sources are charged,

-3) the purchase is in keeping with proper fiscal stewardship, and

-4) each expense is consistent with departmental budgetary and project/grant guidelines.
+- 1) the expenditure is both appropriate & reasonable - 2) the correct funding sources are charged, - 3) the purchase is in keeping with proper fiscal stewardship, and - 4) each expense is consistent with departmental budgetary and project/grant guidelines. - Approve a Concur Expense Report

-- Procurement Services - Approving Expense Reports
+How?

-If the person in the higher position of authority cannot serve as the approver
+If the person in higher position of authority cannot serve as the approver

-S/he should delegate the role to someone else (the "assignee").
+They should delegate the role to someone else (the "assignee").
 When delegating the approver role, please note:

-The delegation should be in writting using the Authorization by Signature Form.

-The person delegating does not give up their accountability.

-The assignee should be in a role independent of the submitter (i.e., assignee should not report to submitter).

-The assignee should have the authority and knowledge to assess the appropriateness and reasonableness of the activity.

-- Authorization by Signature Form
+- The delegation should be in writing using the Authorization by Signature Form. - The person delegating does not give up their accountability. - The assignee should be in a role independent of the submitter (i.e., assignee should not report to submitter). - The assignee should have the authority and knowledge to assess the appropriateness and reasonableness of the activity. - Authorization by Signature Form

-Units should document who in their unit is an authorized approver, which expenses each approver is authorized to approve, and which employee's expenses they are authorized to approve (see the Employee Travel & Expense Internal Control guidance for further information and resources).
+Units should document who in their unit is an authorized approver, which expenses each approver is authorized to approve, and which employee's expenses they are authorized to approve (see Employee Travel & Expense Internal Control guidance for further information and resources).

-Tips to Achieve Appropriate Approval
+Tips to Acheive Appropriate Approval